Need help choosing?

 About this Statement

-This Intuit Statement on Modern Slavery - Fiscal Year 2024 (“Statement”) is made by Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited[1] (“Intuit”, “we”, “our”).
+This Global Intuit Statement on Modern Slavery - Fiscal Year 2025 (“Statement”) is made by Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited (“Intuit”, “we”, “our”).

-This Statement is made by Intuit Limited in accordance with the requirements of United Kingdom Modern Slavery Act 2015, by Intuit Canada ULC in accordance with the requirements of the Canadian Fighting Against Forced Labour and Child Labor in Supply Chains Act, and Intuit Australia Pty Limited in accordance with the requirements of the Australian Modern Slavery Act 2018 (the ”Modern Slavery Acts”).
-It specifies the efforts we’ve taken to prevent and reduce the risk that human slavery, human trafficking, forced labour, and child labour are taking place in our business and our supply chain, and covers our fiscal year 2024, which ended on July 31, 2024.
-In this Statement, we use the term ‘modern slavery’ to cover the defined terms relating to forced labour, child labour, human slavery and trafficking under the Modern Slavery Acts.
+This Statement is made by Intuit Limited in accordance with the requirements of United Kingdom Modern Slavery Act 2015, by Intuit Canada ULC in accordance with the requirements of the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, and Intuit Australia Pty Limited in accordance with the requirements of the Australian Modern Slavery Act 2018 (collectively, ”Modern Slavery Acts”) It details the efforts we’ve taken to prevent and reduce the risk that human slavery, human trafficking, forced labour, and child labour are taking place in our business and our supply chain, and demonstrates our commitment to continuous improvement, and covers our fiscal year 2025, that ended on July 31, 2025.
+In this Statement, we use the term ‘modern slavery’ to cover the defined terms relating to forced labour, child labour, human slavery, and trafficking under the Modern Slavery Acts.

 Company Overview

-More information on our business can be found in our annual report on Form 10-K and Investor Relations website (https://www.intuit.com/company/).
+More information on our business can be found in our annual report on Form 10-K for the fiscal year ended July 31, 2025 and on our Investor Relations website (https://www.intuit.com/company/).

-Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited are subsidiaries of Intuit Inc., and provide Intuit’s software and services to consumers, self-employed, small and mid-market businesses, and accountants in their respective countries.
+Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited are subsidiaries of Intuit Inc., and provide Intuit’s software and services to consumers, small and mid-market businesses, and accountants in their respective countries.
 As subsidiaries of Intuit Inc., they benefit from group-level arrangements and resources, specifically complying with group policies and procedures.
-Intuit Inc. is a company incorporated in the United States of America and headquartered in Mountain View, California.
+Intuit Inc. is a company incorporated in the State of Delaware in the United States of America and headquartered in Mountain View, California.
+Intuit’s employees are located at the following geographical locations:

 Our Operating Values